aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

  T(0)=0, \; T(1)=0 \; \; \Leftrightarrow \; \; T_0 =0, \; T_{nx-1} = 0.
 \end{equation}

-The usual way of implementing these boundary conditions with finite differences schemes is to realize that $T_0$ and $T_{nx-1}$ are in fact not unkowns: their values are fixed and the numerical method does not need to solve for them.
-Our real unknows are $T_i$ with $i \in [1, 2, \dots , nx-3, nx-2]$.
+The usual way of implementing these boundary conditions with finite differences schemes is to realize that $T_0$ and $T_{nx-1}$ are in fact not unknowns: their values are fixed and the numerical method does not need to solve for them.
+Our real unknowns are $T_i$ with $i \in [1, 2, \dots , nx-3, nx-2]$.
 In the previous notebook we have defined $A_{ij}$ for the centered second-order accurate second-order derivative as:

 \begin{align}
 \frac{1}{\Delta x^2}